-The oldest city in northern Taiwan, and long a base for traditional industries such as glass- and noodle-making, this laid-back, leafy town (新竹; Xīnzhú) makes for a great day trip from Taipei.
-The town centre spreads back from a pretty restored canal zone, bordered by small personalised shops and restaurants.
-Heritage buildings pop up everywhere, and even the modern streets have pleasant arcades for strolling along.
-Out on the coast, Hsinchu offers a scenic ocean-side bike path, and a harbour with a lively restaurant and cafe scene.
+The oldest city in northern Taiwan, Hisnchu (新竹; Xīnzhú) is booming, with palatial apartment blocks sprouting among Japanese-era heritage buildings and shabby 70s development.
+The town centre benefits from a handsome grid of canals bordered by shops and restaurants.
+Out on the coast, Hsinchu has a scenic ocean-side bike path, and a harbour with a lively restaurant and cafe scene.

 Long a base for traditional industries such as glass- and noodle-making, Hsinchu leapt into the modern era in 1980 with the establishment of Hsinchu Science Park, a centre for semiconductors and tech modelled on California's Silicon Valley.
 Accounting for a hefty slice of Taiwan's GDP, it's also why foreign faces are relatively common in the city.